 Eat Like a King

 The food across the Balkans is delicious…and cheap.
-The restaurants in Ohrid are excellent and serve a range of traditional and contemporary delights.
+The restaurants are excellent and serve a range of traditional and contemporary delights.
 You’ll find fresh fish from Lake Ohrid along with other favorites like Burek, Kebapi, Ajvar and Selsko Meso.
 Macedonian cuisine is a cross between Greek/Turkish and Northern Mediterranean cuisines.
-There’s no bad eating in Macedonia.
+There’s no bad eating here.

-Here’s a few more pictures of Lake Ohrid:
+Here’s a few more pictures of Lake Ohrid, North Macedonia: